Philodendron Varieties: 57 Different Types of Philodendron

 This tropical plant variety originates from Brazil and Argentina in the tropical rainforests.
 Its climbing nature allows it to wrap around neighboring trees and plants as it grows.

-It is commonly known as the Horsehead or Fiddleleaf Philodendron plant because its uniquely-shaped leaves resemble a horse’s head or a violin.
+It is commonly known as the Horsehead or Fiddleleaf Philodendron plant because its uniquely shaped leaves resemble a horse’s head or a violin.
 Its leaves climb and start with a bright, neon yellow color and darken to green as the plant matures.

 Plant enthusiasts who are lucky enough to witness the Bipennifolium flowering will see creamy-white spathes and small green fruit.
-These Philodendron varieties prefer small living quarters, so they are happy in smaller containers as long as ample water drainage prevents root rot.
+These Philodendron varieties prefer small living quarters, so they are happy in smaller containers as long as ample drainage prevents root rot.

 Birkin

-This Philodendron choice is a hybrid of the Congo and Imperial Green varieties that some believe originated in Thailand.
+This Philodendron is a hybrid of the Congo and Imperial Green varieties that some believe originated in Thailand.
 One of its most distinguishing features is the dark-colored leaves with bright yellow pattern lines.

 The Philodendron Birkin prefers loose soil with organic matter, such as peat moss, to allow adequate water drainage.
 However, if the potting medium is too loose, it will not hold enough water to keep the soil moist and dehydrate the plant.